 However, the often damp and humid environment you’ll find in a bathroom can mean, without maintenance, real wood can deteriorate.
 So be sparing with your choices, or look for items made from moisture-resistant engineered wood for long-lasting use.

 Rope and natural fibres also give a nautical feel that is more refined, which is why we’ve added a macramé plant hanger.
 Macramé hangers are one of my own personal favourites and I feel really add to this look.
 You can even find out how to make your own Macramé plant hanger with my “how to” guide.

 You’ll be happy to hear that The Harbour look lends itself well to a whole host of nautical-style accessories.
 However, choose wisely.
 With this refined style, you’ll want to show off good taste rather than seaside kitsch.

 We’ve accessorised with dark wood accessories, including a shaker style chair which can double up as a storage space, a laundry basket (handy for used towels), plus boating paraphernalia in the form of oars and a ship’s wheel.

 These days, you are more likely to find functional downlights which sit flush to the ceiling in a modern bathroom.
 However, to enhance the look and feel of our room, we added some wall lanterns which give a more refined appearance.

 Whilst we’ve opted for a more contemporary design, you could choose something that is traditional or more nautical in style.

 Shop the products

-If you can’t wait to set sail and start on your new bathroom, head to part 4 of this style guide we’ll be showing you the exact products we used to create The Harbour bathroom.
-Click on the banner below to head there now.
+If you can’t wait to set sail and embark on your new bathroom journey, head to part 4 of this style guide we’ll be showing you the exact products we used to create The Harbour bathroom.
+Simply click on the image below.